stridecolossus/JOVE/docs/blog/part-1-intro/generation.md

 ### CDT

 After some research we largely drew a blank - the only option seemed to be an obscure Eclipse component called CDT used for code assist.
 It wasn't an actual library as such (there is no maven or project page for example), we had to include a couple of JAR files directly in our project.

 CDT builds an AST (Abstract Source Tree) from a C/C++ source file, which is a node-tree representing the various elements of the code.

-We did eventually manage to use CDT to extract the information required for the code generator but the process was very painful:

-* CDT is not a public library so the documentation was virtually non-existent.

-* Not being a compiler expert we didn't understand most of the terminology, attempting to extract the relevant information from the AST was a process of blind searching across mysteriously named fields and types.

-* The AST also seems to require a lot of casting between different types of node that are all very similar but not quite the same.

 In the main class for the code generator we first load the header file:

 ```java
 FileContent content = FileContent.createForExternalFileLocation(args[0]);